hexchat/documentation/settings.rst

 Connecting
 ^^^^^^^^^^

 Ticking *Auto connect to this network at startup* combined with *Favorite channels* will allow you to quickly connect and join chats.

+The password fields allow you to login to a password protected server or services.
+They take the syntax *username:password* or just the password if username has been set as mentioned above.

 ..
 SEEALSO::
 	See the `FAQ <faq.html#why-does-hexchat-join-channels-before-identifying>`_ if you have trouble identifying before join.